-This comparison takes into account BI tools features that are important for embedding:
+This comparison takes into account BI tools features that are important for embedding purposes:

 Feature | Importance | Notes |